-Transport Scotland has developed rail evaluation guidance.
-This will help assess the extent to which investments in rail projects in Scotland have been a good use of public money, including whether their transport planning objectives have been met.
-It will also assist us to learn lessons for the planning and delivery of future rail projects.
+To help assess whether investments in rail projects in Scotland have been a good use of public money, and have met their transport planning objectives, we have our own Rail Evaluation Guidance.
+It also allows us to learn lessons for the planning and delivery of future rail projects.

-The document was developed in consultation with practitioners and stakeholders to ensure consistency in approach, and outlines the stages which should be followed when designing and conducting an evaluation.
-This guidance will be updated regularly to reflect feedback received and learning from evaluations which Transport Scotland and other transport funders commission.
+We developed the guidance in consultation with practitioners and stakeholders to ensure consistency in approach, and it outlines the stages which should be followed when designing and conducting an evaluation:

 The draft guidance was applied to the evaluation of three rail projects in Scotland.
 The final reports for these three evaluations are available below:

 To assist with the drafting of the guidance two workshops were held with practitioners and stakeholders, and a note of both meetings is given below:

 For further information on the rail evaluation work please email Transport Research mailbox.